monkphin/PokeBattle/README.md

 The colours selected were chosen to be inline with the bright, bold colours in use by the Pokemon IP, keeping things relatively simple but allowing all the elements to clearly standout and be viewable, as well as text to be legible.

-After some experimentation I settled on a simple range of colours between blue and white, since these seemed to be most pleasent without providing too much conflict with the varying colours of the cards.
+After some experimentation I settled on a simple range of colours between blue and white, since these seemed to be most pleasant without providing too much conflict with the varying colours of the cards.

 ## Typography.